16 Best Festivals in March Around the World in 2025

 In the land of the midnight sun and lightless winter, Norwegians pride themselves on creating infrastructure in this arctic terrain.

 Narvik Winter Festival hosts over 200 music, culture, art, theatre, and dance programs for 50,000 annual visitors.
-So pack your warmest flannel shirts, black clothes, and hats while children wear whimsical costumes.
+So pack your warmest flannel shirts, black clothes, and hats and enjoy the kiddies running around in their whimsical costumes.

 Iceland’s Food and Fun Festival brings chefs from Iceland, mainland Europe, and the Americas together for a one-week competition.
 Chefs work with local restaurants to whip up gourmet cuisine at affordable prices.